ethankennerly/as2cs/README.md

   http://stackoverflow.com/questions/1327544/what-is-the-equivalent-of-javas-final-in-c
 * Interface definition.
 * Delegate with variable number of arguments.
+* Arbitrary number of parameters:  ActionScript "... rest" to C# "T[] params".
 * Match whitespace in roundtrip conversion.
 Instead there might be extra new lines.
 * Call as2cs.py from a different directory than as2cs.py directory.
 * Convert nested strictly equals.
 Example: